IBE160/SG-Oslo-Best/proposal.md

    - Receives verification email and clicks verification link
    - Redirected back to platform and automatically logged in
 3. **Update profile**
+   (The students fills in the information in free-text box corresponding to each variable "")
-   - Display pop-up with saved profile information, and generate both button for "Update" and "Dismiss":
+   - Display pop-up with saved profile and CV information, and generate both button for "Update" and "Dismiss":
       - Name: "name"
       - Date of birth: "mm/dd/yy"
       - Gender: "female/male/other"